-In March 1859 thousands of ryots in Bengal refused to grow indigo, they started a rebellion against indigo cultivation, which came to be known as the blue rebellion or the indigo revolt.
-As the blue rebellion spread, ryots refused to pay rents to the planters and attacked indigo factories armed with swords and spears, bows, and arrows.
+In March 1859 thousands of ryots in Bengal refused to grow indigo, they started a rebellion against indigo cultivation, which came to be known as the Blue Rebellion or the Indigo Revolt.
+As the blue rebellion spread, ryots refused to pay rent to the planters and attacked indigo factories armed with swords, spears, bows, and arrows.

-But the question arises: Why did the indigo peasants decide that they would no longer remain silent?
+But the question arises: Why did the indigo peasants decide to no longer remain silent?
 What gave them the power to rebel?
 Clearly, the indigo system was intensely oppressive.
 But those who are oppressed do not always rise up in rebellion.

 In other places, even the zamindars went around villages urging the ryots to resist the planters.
 These zamindars were unhappy with the increasing power of the planters and angry at being forced by the planters to give them land on long leases.